Bridging Earth and Space: A Survey on HAPS for Non-Terrestrial Networks: HAPS Technologies

 \subsection{Multi-Link Connectivity}

 As mentioned earlier, some emerging 6G applications, such as aerial vehicle control and autonomous driving, impose stringent requirements in terms of both latency and connection reliability, a paradigm referred to as \ac{URLLC}.
+Meanwhile, the Stage-2 architectural framework for \ac{MC} across E-UTRA and \ac{NR} is defined by 3GPP TS~37.340~\cite{3GPP37340}.
+It outlines the functions of the master node and secondary node, bearer splitting and duplication mechanisms, and the related signaling architecture that permits simultaneous connectivity to multiple radio nodes.
+In order to make clear how these processes might be used to enhance service continuity and resilience in \ac{HAPS}-enabled \ac{NTN} deployments, we have broadened the conversation.

-In this scenario, multi-link connectivity (or \ac{MC}) has shown the potential to meet the \ac{URLLC} service requirements~\cite{salehi2022ultra}.
+In this context, multi-link connectivity (or \ac{MC}) has shown the potential to meet the \ac{URLLC} service requirements~\cite{salehi2022ultra}.
 Specifically, \ac{MC} architectures can be categorized at the \ac{BS} level (i.e., the user connects to multiple \acp{BS} within the same network, usually managed by the same operator), at the network level (i.e., the user is connected to different networks, possibly from different operators), or at the technology level (i.e., the user connects via different \acp{RAT})~\cite{salehi2024reliability}.
-In this paper, we mostly focus on the first category, which also includes techniques such as \ac{CoMP}, which gained significant importance in \ac{LTE}-advanced and~\ac{5G}, where multiple \acp{BS} within the same network simultaneously serve the same~user.
+In this paper, we focus on the first category, which also includes techniques such as \ac{CoMP}, which gained significant importance in \ac{LTE}-advanced and~\ac{5G}, where multiple \acp{BS} within the same network simultaneously serve the same~user.